ALS

-Most cases of ALS (about 90% to 95%) have no known cause, and are known as sporadic ALS.
+Most cases of ALS (about 90–95%) have no known cause, and are known as sporadic ALS.
 However, both genetic and environmental factors are believed to be involved.
-The remaining 5% to 10% of cases have a genetic cause linked to a history of the disease in the family, and these are known as familial ALS.
-About half of these genetic cases are due to one of two specific genes.
-The diagnosis is based on a person's signs and symptoms, with testing done to rule out other potential causes.
+The remaining 5–10% of cases have a genetic cause, often linked to a family history of the disease, and these are known as familial ALS (hereditary).
+About half of these genetic cases are due to disease-causing variants in one of four specific genes.
+The diagnosis is based on a person's signs and symptoms, with testing conducted to rule out other potential causes.